Skip to main content

 Savage Fae by Caroline Peckham & Suzanne Valenti (Review #255)

 WARNING: SPOILER ALERT: IF YOU HAVE NOT GOTTEN THIS FAR IN THE RUTHLESS BOYS OF THE ZODIAC SERIES, STOP NOW.
 DO NOT READ.
 THIS IS BOOK 2.
 CHECK OUT DARK FAE FOR THE REVIEW OF BOOK 1!
-"There's more to my brother's murder than I realised...
+"There's more to my brother's murder than I realized...
 Shadows in the halls, mysteries lurking around every corner.
 Whoever killed him is covering their tracks well.
 And now I'm walking a dangerous line between getting close to the four kings for information and wanting to crawl deeper under their skin for my own desires.
 I can't trust anyone.
 I can't let my guard down.
 And I must keep the urges of my body separate from my heart.
 But I'm starting to break all of my own rules.
 I just hope I'm not falling for my brother's killer."
 Review: Another one bites the dust!
 Honestly, I was hoping I think for a bit more character development in this along with the smut, but if we look at how much progress our girl has made on the murder of her own brother?
 Well, diddly fu...

 The Wren in the Holly Library by K. A. Linde (Review #254)